HeoTaksung/DAGAM--Data-Augmentation-with-Generation-And-Modification/README.md

   * Data Augmentation with Generation And Modification (DAGAM)

-    * Used combining two strategies of DAG and DAM..
+    * Used combining two strategies of DAG and DAM.